percona/pmm-doc/docs/setting-up/server/virtual-appliance.md

 1. Click *Open*.
 1. Click *Continue*.
 1. In the *Save as* dialog:
-	- (Optional) Change the directory or file name.
+	a.
+(Optional) Change the directory or file name. b Click *Save*.
-	- Click *Save*.

-1. Either:
+1. Choose one of:
 	- (Optional) Click *Finish*.
 This starts the virtual machine.
 	- (Recommended) Click *Customize Settings*.
 This opens the VM's settings page without starting the machine.